From 18 months to six years old, we offer a variety of programs to help our students learn and to achieve their greatest potential.

 Having a smaller group of just older children allows for more advanced, age-appropriate exploration of each of the Montessori areas.
 This setting also allows for reading long chapter books out loud, taking walks around the Old Salem, as well as eagerly exploring reading, writing, mathematical calculations, geography, science and art.

-Explorers may be enrolled for either three or five days a week in the 9 a.m.-Noon session and may stay for lunch bunch Noon-1 p.m..
+Explorers may be enrolled for either three, or five days a week in the 9 am-12 pm session and may stay for Lunch Bunch from Noon-1 p.m.